rohitbhupat/resqnow/README.md

 - **NGO dashboards** for managing relief efforts
 - Secure, scalable, and serverless backend

-This project was built as a **Proof of Concept** to demonstrate AWS's ability to handle mission-critical real-time applications.
+This project was built as a Proof of Concept to demonstrate AWS's ability to handle mission-critical real-time applications with automated CI/CD pipelines.
 ---

 ## ✨ Features